Sunday, April 26, 2020 | 1-6 pm | Rain or Shine

-– Communiversity ArtsFest 2019 will be held rain or shine.
-In the event of cancellation due to any circumstances beyond our control, your booth fee will be considered a fully tax-deductible donation to the Arts Council of Princeton in support of its many programs and events for the community.
+Communiversity ArtsFest 2020 will be held rain or shine.
+In the event of cancellation due to any circumstances beyond our control, your booth fee will be considered a fully tax-deductible donation to The Arts Council of Princeton in support of its many programs and events for the community.

-– The deadline for all Vendor Applications was February 1.
+The deadline for all Vendor Applications is January 31, 2020.
 Applications submitted after this date will not be accepted.

-– The Arts Council of Princeton committee will determine which vendors have been accepted by March 1.
+The Arts Council of Princeton committee will determine which vendors have been accepted by February 28, 2020.
 Confirmations will then be sent by email; no one will be contacted by telephone.
 Applicants not accepted will be notified by email.
+Upon acceptance, you will be charged the booth fee

 Carefully consider your space requirements before submitting your application.
 Requests for changes in booth sizes will be considered on a space availability basis only.